tiendu/tiendu.github.io/_posts/2024-12-04-rust-basics-eng.md

 ```

 ### Example: `RefCell` – Interior Mutability
 `RefCell<T>` enables mutation even when data is borrowed immutably at compile time, with runtime checks.
-It’s like a locked chest that you can open (at runtime) to adjust its contents.
+It's like a locked chest that you can open (at runtime) to adjust its contents.

 ```rust
 use std::cell::RefCell;